LINQ Aggregate Functions in C#

 - Count(): This method is used to count the number of elements present in the collection.

-- Aggregate(): This method is used to Performs a custom aggregation operation on the values of a collection.
+- Aggregate(): This method is used to Perform a custom aggregation operation on the values of a collection.

-In the next article, I will discuss the Linq Sum Aggregate method in details.
+In the next article, I am going to discuss the Linq Sum Aggregate Method in detail.